fercamp09/navigator-distribute/README.md

 # navigator-distribute
-Location distribution app for the navigator project in Java + Google App Engine
+Location distribution app for the navigator project in Nodejs + Google App Engine